adamowada/auto-acp/README.md

     - `git commit -m "<generated_commit_message>"`
     - `git push`
     - Finally, Auto-ACP will print the generated commit message to the terminal
 - If there aren't changes to any files it will exit early.
-Helpful when setting autoacp to a timer with watch!
+Helpful when setting Auto-ACP to a timer with watch!

 ## Prerequisites:
 - git